nilufrmw/thermal-printer/README.md

 <pre> About </pre>
-Small driver for a thermal printer mechanism (LTP01-245-11 to be exact) using curiosity nano board with the SAMD21G17D mcu
+small driver for a thermal printer mechanism (LTP01-245-11 to be exact) using curiosity nano board with the SAMD21G17D mcu

 `current state: writing driver for the mcu`